Skip to main content

 This is the body’s natural system of regulation.
 When we introduce an exogenous hormone, like testosterone, the body’s sensors detect its presence and do not distinguish it from the testosterone produced internally.

-The is activated, and the signal to cease production is sent to the source ∞ in the case of testosterone, primarily the testes in men and the ovaries and adrenal glands in women.
+The feedback loop is activated, and the signal to cease production is sent to the source ∞ in the case of testosterone, primarily the testes in men and the ovaries and adrenal glands in women.
 This down-regulation of the body’s own hormone production is a central consequence of exogenous hormone administration.

 It is a predictable and physiological response.
 Understanding this process is the first step in comprehending the long-term implications of hormonal therapy.
 The conversation between your brain and your glands is temporarily quieted, and the responsibility for maintaining optimal hormone levels shifts from your endogenous systems to the therapeutic protocol you are following.